PASS theory of intelligence: Links to general intelligence

 Contemporary theories about intelligence can be divided into two classes: psychometric and cognitive.
 The quantitative approach to intelligence is better reflected in psychometric theories of which Charles Spearman's is an early example.
 In contrast, cognitive theories such as PASS theory are both qualitative and quantitative.
 Such theories advance the idea that intelligence has multiple cognitive processes.
-For example, both Robert Sternberg and Howard Gardner view intelligence as neither a single nor biologically determined factor, but as a number of domains that represent the interaction of the individual's biological predispositions with the environment and cultural context.
+For example, both Robert Sternberg and Howard Gardner view intelligence as neither a single nor a biologically determined factor, but as a number of domains that represent the interaction of the individual's biological predispositions with the environment and cultural context.
 The PASS theory builds upon these principles.
-In a study by Keith et al. (2001) the g-factor derived via factor-analysis from the Woodcock–Johnson III, a standard IQ-test, correlated almost perfectly (r = 0.98) with the g-factor derived from the CAS.
+In a study by Keith et al. (2001), the g-factor derived via factor-analysis from the Woodcock–Johnson III, a standard IQ-test, correlated almost perfectly (r = 0.98) with the g-factor derived from the CAS.

 Links to brain activity

-The core ideas that cognitive functions can be organized in terms of broad functions of the brain received some support in a recent study (Okuhata et al.) that investigated the psychophysiology basis of two different types of information processing (simultaneous and successive).
-The authors, investigated EEG coherence patterns during six tasks of Das-Naglieri Cognitive Assessment System.
-They analyzed beta (12.5 – 25 Hz) coherence while 18 volunteers performed three simultaneous and three successive tasks.
+The core idea that cognitive functions can be organized in terms of broad functions of the brain received some support in a recent study (Okuhata et al.) that investigated the psychophysiology basis of two different types of information processing (simultaneous and successive).
+The authors investigated EEG coherence patterns during six tasks of the Das-Naglieri Cognitive Assessment System.
+They analyzed beta (12.5 – 25.
+Hz) coherence while 18 volunteers performed three simultaneous and three successive tasks.
 The results revealed two significantly distinguishable coherence patterns corresponding to simultaneous and successive processing.
-The linking of PASS processes to brain becomes helpful.
-For example, in understanding the loss of sequential and planning functions due to aging in a study of individuals with Down syndrome.
-In this study, using single positron emission topography, Das found that aging individuals with Down syndrome show a bilateral decreased cerebral blood flow in the temporal-parietal region of the brain.
+The linking of PASS processes to the brain becomes helpful.
+For example, in the understanding the loss of sequential and planning functions due to aging in a study of individuals with Down syndrome, using single positron emission topography, Das found that aging individuals with Down syndrome show a bilateral decreased cerebral blood flow in the temporal-parietal region of the brain.
 The significance of cognitive profiling studies both in impaired and intact brains awaits further discussion in the broader context of the biology of intelligence.

 Remediation and cognitive enhancement

-One unusual property of the P.A.S.S. theory of cognitive processes is that it has proven useful for both intellectual assessment (e.g. the CAS) and educational intervention.
+One unusual property of the P.A.S.S. theory of cognitive processes is that it has been proven useful for both intellectual assessment (e.g. the CAS) and educational intervention.
 The theory provides the theoretical framework for the PASS Reading Enhancement Program, a remediation curriculum designed to improve the planning, attention and information processing strategies that underlie reading.
 A related school-readiness program aims at improving the foundations of cognitive processes in preparation for schooling (Das, 2009).
 Both are evidence-based intervention programs.